 Her filmography includes:

-She received NEH development funds for Return to Oaxacalifornia, revisiting a film she made 23 years ago about Mexican identity in the United States.
+She received NEH development funds for Return to Oaxacalifornia, (Oaxacalifornia, Then & Now) revisiting a film she made 25 years ago about Mexican identity in the United States.
 In 2019 she received California Humanities support for the film and Sundance Documentary Fund, to her as a filmmaker.
 Trisha teaches film and media studies and guest lecturing at various universities in the U.S. Mexico and Europe.
-She is the recipient of many prestigious awards, from the Arts Council in the UK, NEA and NEH, Bertha Fund, California Humnities, Sundance Documentary Fund and FOPROCINE & EFICINE in Mexico, She is a Gulbenkian and Guggenheim scholar.
-Trisha lives between Los Angeles and Mexico City and has one son, Julio who recently graduated university with a degree in Literature, film and business studies.
+She is the recipient of many prestigious awards, from the Arts Council in the UK, NEA and NEH, Bertha Fund, California Humnities, Sundance Documentary Fund and FOPROCINE & EFICINE in Mexico.
+She is a Gulbenkian and Guggenheim scholar.
+Trisha lives between Los Angeles and Mexico City and has one son, Julio.

 ISABEL DEL RÍO

 Isabel studied for her degree in history at the UNAM and then completed her masters in art history, specializing in art of the eighteenth-century in New Spain.
 She worked in different projects at the museums Antiguo Colegio de San Ildefonso, Museum de la Ciudad de México and Musée des Beaux Arts de Rennes, France.
 Areas of interest include curatorial practice and the dissemination of art in general cinema.
 Isabel began at 212BERLIN as a line producer for the company and coordinates research and distribution.
 She co – curated, The Man Who Saw Too Much at Foto Museo Cuatro Caminos, Mexico City, and produced the award winning documentaries The Man Who Saw Too Much and Witkin & Witkin, nominated for the Ariel in Best Documentary.
 She is the producer of Oaxacalifornia, then & now, currently in post-production.
 She runs the film company in Mexico City at 212BERLIN.